‘Papa India’ Memorial Service

 The Trident flight 458

 Unfortunately, we have had to cancel our memorial service again this year due to Corona Crisis.
 There will not be any memorial services in St Mary's nor on the crash site.
 However, Reefs are going to be left on the memorial site and the names of the victims are going to be read out on Friday 18th June.
 You can see the photos here:

 We are planning to arrange a large service to mark the 50th anniversary of Papa India on Saturday June 18th, 2022 and will advertise the details in advance to allow enough time for all those who wish to participate.

-Contact and General Enquiries The parish office is open Tuesday to Friday, 10:00am to 12:30pm, for all your general and hall booking enquiries.
+Contact and General Enquiries The parish office is open Tuesday and Thursday, for all your general and hall booking enquiries.